igrowing/esp8266_smart_home_ready/modules/leakage_detector/readme.md

 - Door opening alerter (add vibration of reed + larger battery), or
 - PIR movement detector (add PIR + larger battery), or
 - anything else :) Dream big.

+Future TODOs:
+- HW: Add capacitive sensor to measure amount of water: this is to avoid false alarm from occasional drop or from wet floor.
+- SW: Add nice user activation/reactivation interface.